 2022 Yidan Prize Summit: Providing a Platform to Spotlight Educator Development and Empowerment

 HONG KONG, Dec.
-7, 2022 /CNW/ -- The Yidan Prize Foundation, the global philanthropic foundation behind the world's highest education accolade, hosted the 2022 Yidan Prize Summit yesterday.
+7, 2022 /PRNewswire/ -- The Yidan Prize Foundation, the global philanthropic foundation behind the world's highest education accolade, hosted the 2022 Yidan Prize Summit yesterday.

 Teachers are facing more—and more complex—challenges than ever before.
 The United Nations called on us all to better support teachers at the Transforming Education Summit (TES) in September.
 This year's Yidan Prize Summit brought together leading lights in education, policy, and philanthropy to discuss what it means to be a teacher today—and tomorrow.